Key Stage 1 Curriculum

 The Woodfield Curriculum

 At Woodfield, we take the National Curriculum as our basis for planning our curriculum.
 We believe that this is an aspirational curriculum for our children which gives the children the broad, exciting learning opportunities we want for them.
 In planning out how we deliver this curriculum however, we decided that some elements of learning would be important or exciting for our children to learn about earlier on than occurs in the National Curriculum.
-As a result, topics such as electricity and sound, which are generally taught in KS2, are taught here at Woodfield.
+As a result, topics such as electricity, which are generally taught in KS2, are taught here at Woodfield.
 This adds extra breadth to our curriculum and ensures that children are well prepared for the next stage of their education.

-The overview of our topics covered over KS1 is as follows (this map also details in brief some of the main subject areas covered within the topics, but these are brief examples and not exhaustive):
+The overview of our foundation topics covered over KS1 is as follows (this map also details in brief some of the main subject areas covered within the topics, but these are brief examples and not exhaustive):

 These topics have been developed to link together many other areas of the curriculum so that children can see how learning and every day life bring together different subjects.